 Final tips

-London Road in Brighton is a small neighbourhood and easy to walk around, so pack some comfy shoes.
+London Road in Brighton is a small neighbourhood and easy to walk around.
 It’s 10 minutes from the North Laine shopping area, Brighton station and central Brighton, and 20 minutes from the seafront.

-You’ll find a useful map of London Road independent shopping and nearby addresses of note, here.
+You’ll find a useful map of London Road addresses of note below and here.

-If you want more inspiration, my secret guidebooks will get you excited.
+If you want more inspiration, my secret guidebooks will get you excited to explore the city further.

 New here?
 Head over to the check in desk for a welcome tour, join other curious travellers and subscribe to the Ellie & Co travel website via email or follow my stories on Instagram, Twitter or Facebook.